Quadricular/react-redux-ts-tasks/README.md

 ## **Running development server**

-Run vite dev server, it will work regardless of Docker since development uses a mocking API
+Run vite dev server, it will work independently from the API and Docker configurations since it's using a Mocking API, also for testing.
 `npm run dev`

 or